mckennapsean/dissertation/content/02-background.md

 Goodwin et al. accompany this engineering process model with specific methods for eliciting creativity from end users [@Goodwin2013a], a step toward including aspects of a creative design process.
-Vande Moere and Purchase further characterize the role of design in visualization [@Moere2011], and, while no design process model is outlined, their assertions on design emphasize the importance of creative aspects for visualization design.
+Vande Moere and Purchase further characterize the role of design in visualization [@Moere2011], and, although no design process model is outlined, their assertions on design emphasize the importance of creative aspects for visualization design.
 By embracing concepts from action design research (ADR), McCurdy et al. applied ADR to a design study